HelmchenLabSoftware/Cascade/README.md

 **Updates to the database**:

+*2024-02-08* - Models and ground truth datasets for jGCaMP7f and jGCaMP8f/m/s will be added in a few months.
+See issue [#43](https://github.com/HelmchenLabSoftware/Cascade/issues/43) for a preliminary discussion on jGCaMP7f

 *2021-12-01* - Spike times for dataset #1 were found to be misaligned (see issue [#28](https://github.com/HelmchenLabSoftware/Cascade/issues/28)).
 The corrected dataset was uploaded and replaced the previous dataset #1.

 *2021-12-01* - Some neurons in dataset #15 exhibited a systematic delay with calcium signals with respect to spike times.
 This delay was corrected based on inspection of spike-triggered averages.
 Dataset #15 was replaced with the corrected dataset.